Insight-XR/Unity-SDK/src/InsightXRForUnity/Samples~/insight/readme.md

 1. **Raycast Method:**
    - The `RaycastVisualizer` script sends a ray to the mouse position.
-   - Upon hitting objects tagged with "HeatMapLayer," a shader is applied to the hit object to visualize the heatmap.
+   - Upon hitting objects tagged with "HeatMapLayer" a shader is applied to the hit object to visualize the heatmap.

 2. **Projectile Method:**
    - The `ProjectileScript` the movement of a projectile game object positive z direction.